ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Variables

  * `public const string RemovableSymbolPrefix` - The prefix of scripting define symbols that must be used to be able to automatically remove the symbols.
 Default: `"VRTK_DEFINE_"`
- * `public readonly string symbol` - The scripting define symbol to conditionally add or remove.
+ * `public string symbol` - The scripting define symbol to conditionally add or remove.
- * `public readonly BuildTargetGroup buildTargetGroup` - The build target group to use when conditionally adding or removing  .
+ * `public BuildTargetGroup buildTargetGroup` - The build target group to use when conditionally adding or removing  .

 ### Class Methods